KomMonitor/kommonitor-importer/kommonitor-datamanagement-api-client/docs/ProcessScriptsApi.md

 | **404** | Not Found |  -  |

-## getGeoresources
+## getProcessScriptForScriptId

-> GeoresourceOverviewType getGeoresources(name)
+> ProcessScriptOverviewType getProcessScriptForScriptId(scriptId)

-retrieve information about available features of different geo-resource datasets
+retrieve information about the associated process script for a certain scriptId

-retrieve information about available features of different geo-resource datasets
+retrieve information about the associated process script for a certain scriptId

 ### Example